This feature is currently in beta and available to select customers. The exact

 Principles

-- Agent-friendly by default: outputs should be easy to parse and consume programmatically
+We are designing this workflow around a few principles:- Agent-friendly by default: outputs should be easy to parse and consume programmatically

 - Local iteration when it matters: developers and agents should be able to refine tests without waiting on a full remote cycle